top of page

 For more than 40 years, the state of Maine has used legislation passed in 1980 to deny the Wabanaki Nations’ inherent tribal sovereignty, excluding them from many rights and protections guaranteed by Federal Indian Law.
 This has resulted in decades of social and economic barriers for the Wabanaki and surrounding communities.

-Both chambers of Maine’s legislature passed tribal sovereignty bills in 2023 and in 2022.
+Both chambers of Maine’s legislature passed tribal sovereignty bills in 2022 and in 2023.
 Despite overwhelming public and overwhelming and bipartisan legislative support, Gov. Janet Mills has vetoed each of these attempts.
+In 2024, Wabanaki tribal leadership and the Mills Administration reached a compromise agreement expanding criminal jurisdiction

 Housing